-Daily routines and structure help kids feel calm and safe.
+Family routines and structure help kids feel calm and safe.
 But when schools are closed, your job is in flux and fear is widespread, how can parents create structure at home?
-In these uncertain times, maintaining routines, family connection and calm is more important than ever.
+In uncertain times, maintaining routines, family connection and calm is more important than ever.

-This weekend, my family created our daily routine for the coming weeks.
+This weekend, my family created our daily routine for the coming weeks of the Covid 19 pandemic.
 Since school is closed, my kids are excited to sleep a little later in the morning so I can get a jump start on working from home.
 After breakfast, they will do school work, practice music and small chores around the house.
 After lunch, they’ll head outside to get some exercise and fresh air.
 Then, they can work on fun projects and have some screen time.
 In the evenings, we’re planning game nights, movie nights and other fun activities to connect and relax.

 |Mom work time|

 |Kids eat breakfast, do school work, practice music, finish chores.
 Mom work time.|